The Calcutta Cup

 at the birthplace of rugby football, Rugby School

 As Wales didn’t have a national team and Ireland’s team lagged far behind the English and Scottish sides, the Calcutta Cup became the victor’s trophy in the annual England versus Scotland game following its arrival in the UK in 1878.
-Since the first game in 1879 (which was declared a draw) England has won 54% of the 118 matches played and Scotland 39%, with 13% of matches ending in a draw between the two sides.
+Since the first game in 1879 (which was declared a draw) England has won 71 of the 127 matches played and Scotland 40, with remainder of matches ending in a draw between the two sides.
 Annual matches between the two sides have continued every year since, with the exception of the World War years between 1915-1919 and 1940-1946.
 The venue for the match is always the Murrayfield Stadium in Scotland during even years and the Twickenham Stadium in England during odd years.

 With the introduction of the Home Nations competition in 1883 and the vast improvement in the Irish and Welsh sides it was suggested that the Calcutta Cup went to the winner of the Home Nations competition.
 However, the tradition of the trophy going to the victors of the England versus Scotland game was a popular one and the suggestion was overruled.

 Today the trophy resides with the English team, who regained it in 2020 after a scrappy game on a stormy Edinburgh evening.
 Interestingly it was only as recently as 1993 that the winners of the tournament (now known as the Six Nations Championship following the introduction of France and Italy) received a trophy at all, when the Championship Trophy was unveiled.